MicrosoftDocs/winrt-api/windows.applicationmodel.payments/paymentcurrencyamount.md

 # Windows.ApplicationModel.Payments.PaymentCurrencyAmount

 ## -description
 This class describes a monetary value associated with a purchase.
 For example, charges or discounts.

-> [!NOTE]
-> This class reflects the [W3C PaymentCurrencyAmount dictionary](https://aka.ms/prapi#paymentcurrencyamount-dictionary).
+This class reflects the [W3C PaymentCurrencyAmount dictionary](https://aka.ms/prapi#paymentcurrencyamount-dictionary).

 ## -remarks